Sunderfolk

 Mastering the Toolbox

-One of my first challenges was getting up to speed with the existing tools.
+One of my first challenges was getting up to speed with the studio’s tools.
 While I was familiar with Unity, I had to learn a variety of custom tools that were actively being iterated on.
-Adapting to this changing environment became my first focus
+Gaining a solid foundation in this toolset became my first focus.

-To learn efficiently, I experimented as much as I could.
-I built creatures, set specific goals, and tested different ways to achieve them using the tools.
+To learn, I started with any and all documentation provided.
+This helped me form a basic understanding of how the custom tools interact.
+Next, I experimented as much as I could.
+I built experimental creatures, set specific goals, and tested different ways to achieve them using the tools.
 I also studied existing levels and creatures to understand how things were implemented.
+If there was anything that still confused me after my hands-on work, I reached out to my fellow designers to clarify.
+By the end of the first week, I had a solid grasp of exactly how the tools worked and was able to begin contributing.

-Beyond hands-on learning, I took detailed notes on anything confusing or unintuitive.
-I shared this feedback with designers and engineers, highlighting areas for improvement and suggesting features to streamline the process.
+Beyond my learning, I took detailed notes on anything confusing or unintuitive for the tools engineers and designers.
+I shared this feedback with them to provide some information on how to streamline the learning process for future designers.

 Bringing Creatures to Life

-I started by reviewing all the implemented creatures and heroes to ensure that I wasn’t duplicating any ideas.
-Then, I focused on understanding the system’s capabilities.
-While some limitations only became clear during implementation, knowing what the system could support guide my design.
+I started by reviewing all the implemented creatures and heroes to make sure I wasn’t duplicating any ideas.
+Then, I focused on understanding the system itself.
+While some limitations only became clear during implementation, knowing what the current system supported helped guide my design.

 Once I felt I had a solid understanding of both the existing creatures and the systems, I began to brainstorm.
 However, I quickly found myself struggling with the blank page dilemma.
 At this point, I was introduced to the concept of a “bad ideas list”.
 I wrote down anything that came to mind.
-This helped me generate a wide range of ideas, which I filtered based on personal interest, existing creatures, and technical feasibility.
+This helped me generate a wide range of ideas which I filtered based on personal interest, existing creatures, and any technical limitations.

-With a solid concept in place, I moved on to prototyping and playtesting.
-After implementing a few variations in engine, I ran an internal playtest with fellow designers and recorded their feedback.
-Through multiple iterations, I refined the creature until it reached a compelling state.
+With a few solid ideas in place, I moved on to prototyping and playtesting.
+After implementing some variations of the creature in engine, I ran an internal playtest with fellow designers and recorded their feedback.
+This feedback would help guide the next iteration of the design.
+Through multiple prototypes, my design solidified into a creature that was unique and engaging for players to interact with.

 Stealth, Strategy, and Stolen Treasure